uber/AutoDispose/README.md

 }
 ```

-`ScopeLifecycleProvider` is a special case targeted at binding to things with lifecycles.
+`LifecycleScopeProvider` is a special case targeted at binding to things with lifecycles.
 Its API is
 as follows:
   - `lifecycle()` - returns an `Observable` of lifecycle events.
 This should be backed by a `BehaviorSubject`
   or something similar (`BehaviorRelay`, etc).